Shinmera/qtools/README.md

       (#_copy instance (#_rect instance)))

 Since copying and finalizing are operations associated with a certain amount of ambiguity, it is advisable to always write documentation strings for your `copy`/`finalize` methods.
 That way users can get a better idea of what will happen by reading about it using `describe-copy-method` and `describe-finalize-method` respectively.

+### Adding `defmethod` declarations
+Using `define-method-declaration` you can add your own processing to method declarations.
+Your function should extract the necessary information from its declaration arguments and the `*method*` form.
+Each method declaration processing function should return a single form (like a macro) to be put before the resulting `defmethod`.
+The existing declaration processors are really short:

+    (define-method-declaration override (&optional name)
+      (form-fiddle:with-destructured-lambda-form (:name method :lambda-list lambda) *method*
+        (let ((slot (qtools:to-method-name (or name method))))
+          `(set-widget-class-option ',(second (first lambda)) :override '(,slot ,name)))))

+### Extending the menu definition
+The menu definition form allows for arbitrary content types, so you may add new ones yourself by using `define-menu-content-type`.
+This function will be called during the initialisation sequence of the widget, with the widget instance bound to `*widget*`.
+If your menu option requires modification of the class instance of some sort, you can take advantage of `set-widget-class-option` and `softly-redefine-widget-class`.
+In case the option should be able to contain sub-forms like a `:menu` does, you can process further forms by using `build-menu-content`.

 ## Debugging Qtools
 Since Qtools does a bunch of contrived things, you might want to check what exactly is done if something doesn't go according to plan.
 I'm not excluding the possibility of bugs being around that mess your code up.
 In order to check this, you will want to load [verbose](http://shinmera.github.io/verbose/) before loading Qtools and set the logging level to trace: `(setf (v:repl-level) :trace)`.
 Qtools will emit log messages when you compile `define-widget` forms that contain the generated options.
 It will also log all objects that get passed to `finalize` and `copy`.
 Hopefully the log output will help you in discovering what's going on behind the scenes.